andersdra/docker-mplabx/README.md

 Mounts the hosts X11 socket read-only so beware, never use untrusted prebuilt images that does this.

-To avoid permission problems run `./folder_structure.sh` to generate local runtime/settings folders plus a project folder.
+MPLAB X userdir defaults to 'mplabx', project folder 'MPLABXProjects'
 Keep a backup when updating the image, you will be asked what you want to import including plugins.
 **To use USB from inside the container** it is necessary that udev rules from `z99-custom-microchip.rules` are active.

 ## Building

-Edit Makefile or use --build-args
+Edit Makefile or use --build-args.

-Downloading from Microchip now requires a user
+**Downloading {AVR,ARM}GCC from Microchip now requires a user**

     MCP_USER='valid_microchip@user.required'
     MCP_PASS='blaAET13f'